protikmostafa083/Machine-Learning-Workbook/SpamClassifier/README.md

 I have tried all the combination from this aforementioned list and noted the accuracy.
 Maximum Accuracy 98.81% was obtained by using Stemming and Bag of Words.
 For all the operations here, I have used Naive Bayes Classifier.
 I have used MultinomialNB.
 It works better with NLP problems as it works comletely based on probabilistic operations.

 So, In a nutshell, Maximum accuracy is obtained with the combination of Naive Bayes Classifier(MultinomialNB), Stemming and Bag of Word Model.

+Uploaded files here are the source codes of the process.
+It is a simple procesure to follow.
+The ZIP file contains the dataset.
+If you are interested, go and play with the dataset and source codes.